massgravel/massgrave.dev/genuine-installation-media.md

 ------------------------------------------------------------------------

-## How to verify the genuinity of files?
+## How to verify genuinity of files?

 -   We can use [file hashing method](https://en.wikipedia.org/wiki/File_verification) to verify if a file is tempered or not.